• HOME

 • Location: 1a Avenida Sur 19C (directions)

 For AUTHENTIC Japanese ramen, head to Kombu!
-Honestly, Kombu Ramen Shop whips up the best Japanese ramen and gyozas.
-It’s by far the best I’ve ever had this side of the Pacific.
+Kombu Ramen Shop whips up the best Japanese ramen and gyozas this side of the Pacific.

 Everything about the Kombu Ramen Shop — from the dim, cozy lighting to the kitchen-front bar, and, of course, the food itself — was delightful.
 Come hungry, leave happy.
 That’s basically Kombu Ramen Shop in four words.

-As Guatemala’s first and only ramen shop, you cannot miss out on a meal at Kombu.
-The owners, I believe, lived and learned in Japan and then came back to Guatemala to merge their passions for both cultures together.
+As Guatemala’s first and only ramen shop, you can’t miss out on a meal at Kombu.
+The owners lived in Japan, learning culinary techniques and mastering several dishes, before coming back to Guatemala and merging their passion for both cultures together.

 My only regret is that I didn’t come here more often!